HotPatcher: A open source UE resource hot patching tool

 • Fixed ErrorLog caused by invalid paths in PackageTrackerAsCluster.

-• Supported obtaining the resource list involved in packaging.
+• Supported acquiring the list of resources involved in packaging.

-• Fixed the bug with Directory/Asset filtering in ForceSkip.
+• Fixed the bug in ForceSkip’s Directory/Asset filtering.

-• Fixed competition issues while processing PakCommand with multithreading.
+• Fixed competition when handling PakCommand in multithreading.

-• Fixed the problem of TargetPlatform registration timing being later than CDO.
+• Fixed the problem of delayed registration timing of TargetPlatform.

-• Fixed the issue of resources not being packed in PackageTracker (resources from PackageTracker undergo ForceSkip detection).
+• Fixed the issue where resources tracked by PackageTracker were not included in the package (PackageTracker resources undergo ForceSkip detection).

 2023.01.08 Update v80.0 HotPatcher Modular

-Update address: Release v80.0, Modular transformation and development plan of HotPatcher
+Update address: Release v80.0, HotPatcher modular transformation and development plan

-1. Fixed the issue where Category related to Regular did not display.
+1. Fixed not displaying issue related to Regular categories.

-2. Optimized CmdHandler implementation, supporting Config Override for Editor and Runtime.
+2. Optimized CmdHandler implementation, supporting Editor and Runtime Config Override.

-3. Modular transformation of HotPatcher, see HotPatcher’s modular transformation and development plan.
+3. Modular transformation of HotPatcher, see HotPatcher modular transformation and development plan.

-4. Created ByShaderPatch and ByGameFeature as independent Mods.
+4. Created ByShaderPatch and ByGameFeature as separate independent mods.

-5. Optimized the plugin’s startup process and priority, supporting module expansion.
+5. Optimized the startup process and priority of the plugin, supporting module expansion.

 6. Supported previewing currently installed modules and checking for updates for individual modules.